zakv/RbLab_user_devices/elliptec/README.md

 ## Introduction

-This directory contains the code necessary to use Thorlabs Elliptec devices.
+This directory contains the code necessary to use Thorlabs Elliptec devices with labscript.

 The code in this package is primarily based on the Zaber Stage controllers from the official labscript_utils distribution.
 In fact, it was started by copy/pasting the files from the Zaber Stage directory, which is why the copyright info was retained.